 The University Archives serves as the official memory of the university by identifying, preserving and providing access to digital, textual, photographic and audiovisual records of enduring value related to the origins, programs and mandate of the university and its predecessors.
 The Archives provides access to original materials for use by the academic community and external researchers.
-As part of the university library system the Archives supports a culture of research, scholarship and creative activity to enhance learning and foster the application and creation of new knowledge.
+As part of MacEwan University Library, the Archives supports a culture of research, scholarship and creative activity to enhance learning and foster the application and creation of new knowledge.

 The Archives currently holds the following types of records: